rollbear/trompeloeil/docs/reference.md

 }
 ```

-Sequence objects are moveable but not copyable.
+Sequence objects are movable but not copyable.

 **NOTE!** The [**`.IN_SEQUENCE(...)`**](#IN_SEQUENCE) macro accepts many
 sequence objects.

 ### <A name="severity_type"/> `trompeloeil::severity`